 Year of study: Third year

-5. What are the responsibilities with this current job?
-In my current position I am the Summer Intervention Coordinator.
-I manage the Intervention Program that CNIB offers for six weeks during the summer.
+As Intervention Coordinator I manage the Intervention Program that CNIB offers for six weeks during the summer.
 I also help in planning the CNIB Family Camp as well as run appointments in the Snoezelen room with clients.

 What career highlight would you like to share from your current work place?

 I would say the best highlight thus far is seeing positive changes and progress in clients you work with.

 What did you learn in your program of study that helped in your work term?

 In my program of study I was taught a lot about program development based on the individual client, which is always important when tailoring to specific needs.
 I have used this skill everyday while working at CNIB and tailor each program plan around the specific needs of that individual I’m working with.